muhammadzubairbaig/nike-web-ui/README.md

 ## Introduction

 Nike Website is a web application built with Vite.js using TypeScript & React.
 The application is a landing page for Nike website.
 The application is responsive and works great on mobile devices and tablets.
-The application is designed using Tailwind CSS and it is deployed on Vercel.
+The application is designed using Tailwind CSS and it is deployed on Netlify.

 ### Folder Structure